 There are several types of nuclear reactors, some of which are:

-• Heavy Water Graphite Reactor (HWGCR): This type of reactor uses graphite as a moderator and heavy water as a coolant.
-They are known for their use in the production of plutonium.
+- Heavy Water Graphite Reactor (HWGCR): This type of reactor uses graphite as a moderator and heavy water as a coolant.
+They are known for their use in plutonium production.